Human Rights Standards for Conservation (Part I)

 - What are their obligations and responsibilities?

-The first in the series is "Human Rights Standards for Conservation, Part I: Which Standards Apply to Which Conservation Actors?".
+The first publication in the series was "Human Rights Standards for Conservation, Part I: Which standards apply to which conservation actors?".
 It is also available in Spanish.

-With a focus on issues relating to protected areas and Indigenous peoples and local communities, it provides the legal rationale for the human rights obligations of governments and their agencies, international organisations, businesses, and NGOs including funders.
+With a focus on issues relating to protected areas and indigenous peoples and local communities, it provided the legal rationale for the human rights obligations of governments and their agencies, international organisations, businesses, and NGOs including funders.